Managing Azure Spend and Commitments in EA, MCA, and CSP Agreements

 If you do enter an Azure commitment in an EA or MCA, managing that commitment is a strategic exercise:

-• Negotiate Flexibility:ย Try to include terms that reduce risk, for example, the ability to carry over unused commitment funds to the next period or adjust the commitment annually instead of a fixed 3-year block.
+- Negotiate Flexibility: Try to include terms that reduce risk, such as the ability to carry over unused commitment funds to the next period or adjust the commitment annually instead of in a fixed 3-year block.
 These are not standard, but customers with leverage have obtained concessions.
 If currency volatility is a concern, consider negotiating the commitment in a stable currency to avoid exchange-rate surprises.

 EA vs. MCA vs. CSP: Strategic Considerations

-Organizations sometimes transition from EA to CSP/MCA for agility and then find Azure spend grows; they can always return to an EA or larger commitment later, once patterns stabilize.
+Organizations sometimes transition from EA to CSP/MCA for agility and then find that their Azure spend grows; they can always return to an EA or a larger commitment later, once the patterns stabilize.

 The key is that you are not permanently locked into one path.
 Use the model that fits your current state, and be ready to pivot at renewal time if another option becomes more appealing.